ChizKay/flask-pymongo-yum-recipe/README.md

 This website is a simple recipe site that displays 4 types of cuisines (with one being a generalised one), on seperate pages.
 It allows users to add their own recipes, edit and delete them.
 Created recipes are displayed on a seperate page for easy access.
 ## UX

 This site was created in the most simplistic manner, in order for the user to navigate through it with ease.
-This website is ideal for users that want all the information they need about a recipe on a singular page, rather than the site taking the user to a seperate page to view more information about a particular recipe.
+This website is ideal for users that want all the information they need about a recipe from a Cuisine on a singular page, rather than the site taking the user to a seperate page to view more information about that particular recipe.
- - As a User you want all the information you need displayed neatly and conviniently in one place.
+ - As a User you want all the information you need on a recipe displayed neatly and conveniently in one place.
 This site provides that with its layout.
  - As a User you want an easy way to add/edit/delete your recipes to the site.
 This site provides that with the form provided in #Create Recipe#.
- - As a User you recipes to be grouped according to their cuisine.
+ - As a User you want recipes to be grouped according to their Cuisine.
 This site provides that.

 Link to [Wireframes](https://www.dropbox.com/s/ve5xs4nnbn7necp/03-19%20Scan1.pdf?dl=0)